speakpython/speakpythonBlog/artificial-intelligence/_posts/2023-03-09-tic-tac-toe-human-vs-machine.md

 <br/>

 ### Possible winning patterns
-The code defines a list called `wining_pattern` which contains sub-lists of all the possible winning combinations in a Tic-Tac-Toe game.
+The code defines a list called `winning_pattern` which contains sub-lists of all the possible winning combinations in a Tic-Tac-Toe game.
 <br/>

 ```python